A3h1nt/a3h1nt.github.io/_posts/2024-12-10-Learnings From My First Cybersecurity Job.md

 - If you are a cybersecurity client, you know how much you are paying, and it's simply sad when you pay so much for quality, but you get reports on applications that might be superficially tested.
 - Now, i don't have anything against new comers, or people who are new to X technology.
 I understand they are trying to learn and they will learn by doing.
 The solution here is shadowing a project to learn.
-Let's say a newcomer does not understand X technology, let's him shadow a project with X technology texted by an experienced tester.
+Let's say a newcomer does not understand X technology, let's him shadow a project with X technology tested by an experienced tester.
 - Another way to ensure quality is report review.
 An experienced tester, reviews the report thoroughly before it is released to the client.

 *The only person who needs to care or should care about expanding your personal knowledge pool is you, no one gives a shit about whether learn or not.
 Don't speak, show.*